CRT (genetics)

 CRT is the gene cluster responsible for the biosynthesis of carotenoids.
 Those genes are found in eubacteria, in algae and are cryptic in Streptomyces griseus.

 Carotenoid synthesis is probably present in the common ancestor of Bacteria and Archaea; the phytoene synthase gene crtB is universal among carotenoid synthesizers.
 Among eukaryotes, plants and algae inherited the cyanobacterial pathway via biosynthesis of their plastids, while fungi retain a archaeal-like pathway.
-Among all these synthesizers, several possible selection and arrangements of biosynthetic genes exist, consisting of one gene cluster cluster, several clusters, or no clustering at all.
+Among all these synthesizers, several possible selection and arrangements of biosynthetic genes exist, consisting of one gene cluster, several clusters, or no clustering at all.
 (Note: For concrete examples of the diversity of gene organization, compare the clusters presented in figure 1 (6 genomes), figure 1 (4 genomes), figure 1 (10 genomes), and figure 3 (11 genomes).)

 Role of CRT genes in carotenoid biosynthesis

 The CRT gene cluster consists of twenty-five genes such as crtA, crtB, crtC, crtD, crtE, crtF, crtG, crtH, crtI, crtO, crtP, crtR, crtT, crtU, crtV, and crtY, crtZ.
 These genes play a role in varying stages of the Astaxanthin biosynthesis and Carotenoid biosynthesis (Table 1).

 crtE encodes for an enzyme known as geranylgeranyl diphosphate synthase known to catalyze the condensation reaction of isopentenyl pyrophosphate (IPP) and dimethylallyl pyrophosphate (DMAPP) into geranylgeranyl diphosphate (GGDP).
 Two GGDP molecules are subsequently converted into a single phytoene molecule by phytoene synthase, an enzyme encoded by crtB, known as PSY in Chlorophyta.
 The following desaturation of phytoene into ζ-carotene is catalyzed by the phytoene desaturase encoded by crtI, crtP, and/or PDS. ζ -carotene can also be obtained through phytoene using the carotene 2,4-desaturase enzyme (crtD).
 Depending on the species, varying carotenoids are accumulated following these steps.